Scot Kerns

-Douglas Scot Kerns II, also known as Scot Kerns, is a Lutheran theologian and Republican politician who was born in Indianapolis, Indiana.
-He is the current representative of House District 23 of the Montana State Legislature and a candidate minister in Great Falls, Montana.
+Douglas Scot Kerns II, also known as Scot Kerns, is a Lutheran pastor and Republican politician who was born in Indianapolis, Indiana.
+He represented House District 23 of the Montana State Legislature and a served as a candidate minister in Great Falls, Montana.

 Early life

 Kerns attained the Eagle Scout award in Boy Scouts.

 Education

-Kerns attended Randolph-Macon Academy military boarding school in Virginia, then received a BA in Theology from Concordia University Chicago in 2009, and an MA in Divinity from Concordia Theological Seminary in Fort Wayne, Indiana, in 2013.
+Kerns attended Randolph-Macon Academy military boarding school in Virginia, then received a BA in Theology from Concordia University Chicago in 2009 and an MA in Divinity from Concordia Theological Seminary in Fort Wayne, Indiana, in 2013.

 Career

 Kerns has been a guest pastor ten times on KFUO radio.
 Kerns once served as the "guest chaplain of the day" in the Kansas Senate.
 He has served as chaplain of the fire department in Vaughn, Montana, and the pastor of a church near Lincoln, Kansas.

 Montana State Legislature

 During the 2021 legislative session, Kerns served on the Taxation, Education, and Local Government Committees.
-He sponsored 21 bills, of which three passed: